diantyapitaloka/Customer-Segmentation-Banking/README.md

 ## ☂️🌂🌞 K-Means Clustering 🌞🌂☂️

-K-Means is a simple, fast, and easy-to-interpret method, making it ideal for segmenting customers based on their behavior and targeting marketing strategies more effectively.
+Using this method K-Means is a simple, fast, and easy-to-interpret method, making it ideal for segmenting customers based on their behavior and targeting marketing strategies more effectively.

 ## ☂️🌂🌞 Data Preprocessing 🌞🌂☂️